rrmaram2000/AIPR_Codes/README.md

 ## Overview

 This repository contains MATLAB code for colorectal cancer (CRC) tissue classification using wavelet scattering features combined with Support Vector Machine (SVM) classifiers.
-The code is designed for reproducibility, interpretability, and clear documentation.
+The code is designed for reproducibility and documentation of our research observations.

 ## Repository Contents